Emergency backstop training and guidance for installers

 Webinar to discuss emergency backstop requirements

-If you missed the webinar we hosted on Wednesday 11 September, you can view the recording here.
+If you missed the webinar we hosted in September 2024, you can view the recording here.

 Download the Victorian Emergency Backstop slide pack